Kimeg/Quadtree-Collision-Detection-Visualization/README.md

 # Quadtree-Collision-Detection-Visualization
-The purpose of this project is to apply quadtree data structure to collision detection logic and observe how time complexity behaves depending on various parameters.
+The purpose of this project is to apply quadtree data structure to collision detection logic and observe how it impacts performance depending on various parameters.

 ![alt text](quadtree.png)